Comparing inTEST (NYSE:INTT) & Itron (NYSE:ITRI)

 |2.70

-49.1% of inTEST shares are held by institutional investors.
-Comparatively, 96.0% of Itron shares are held by institutional investors.
-5.5% of inTEST shares are held by insiders.
-Comparatively, 1.7% of Itron shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+49.1% of inTEST shares are owned by institutional investors.
+Comparatively, 96.0% of Itron shares are owned by institutional investors.
+5.5% of inTEST shares are owned by company insiders.
+Comparatively, 1.7% of Itron shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Profitability